Omikhleia/resilient.sile/guides/djot-markdown/sile-and-markdown.md

 ```
 :::

-As with Djot, it relies on the presence of a `captioned-figure` environment in your document class or previously loaded packages.
+As with Djot, with default styles, the captioned figure is numbered, and added to the list of figures.

-Specifically, if the **resilient** book class is used, the caption is numbered by default, and added to the list of figures.
-Specify `.unnumbered`, and `.notoc` respectively, if you do not want it.
+You can specify `.unnumbered`, and `.notoc` respectively, if you do not want it.

 #### Extended image types